 Beyond the obvious benefit of weight management through burning more calories, incorporating more movement into your daily life has a wide range of benefits.

-Increasing NEAT can help you burn an extra 200–500 calories per day, which may not sound like much, but over time, it can lead to significant fat loss.
-Especially considering 500 calories is the equivalent of a small meal.
+Increasing NEAT can help you burn an extra 200–500 calories per day, which may not sound like a significant amount, but over time, it can lead to substantial fat loss.
+Especially considering that 500 calories is equivalent to a small meal.

 The energy boost from regular movement is another huge perk.
-Small bursts of activity improve blood circulation, ensuring that your brain gets more oxygen, reducing fatigue, and preventing that mid-afternoon energy slump.
+Small bursts of activity improve blood circulation, ensuring that your brain receives more oxygen, reducing fatigue, and preventing the mid-afternoon energy slump.

-Prolonged sitting is also linked to a range of health issues, from insulin resistance and poor digestion to back pain and metabolic slowdowns.
+Prolonged sitting is also linked to a range of health issues, including insulin resistance, poor digestion, back pain, and metabolic slowdowns.
 Studies show that those who sit for extended periods without breaks are at a higher risk of weight gain and metabolic diseases.
 Simply standing up and walking around regularly can counteract some of these effects, keeping your metabolism functioning efficiently.

 Movement is also one of the best things you can do for digestion and blood sugar control.
 Taking a short walk after meals helps food move through your system more efficiently, preventing bloating and large spikes in blood sugar.